geneweb/geneweb.github.io/source/overview/index.rst

   virtual, it currently has only one implementation, `gwdb-legacy`.
 It is wrapped by the `gwdb` library that exports many tools for database updates.

-- `Core`: core of Geneweb for calculating consanguinity between persons.
+- `Core`: core of GeneWeb for calculating consanguinity between persons.

-- `Geneweb_export` : provides a functor for defining Json convertors for Geneweb's datatypes.
+- `GeneWeb_export` : provides a functor for defining Json convertors for GeneWeb's datatypes.

-- `Def_show`: defines formatters and `string` converters for Geneweb's datatypes.
+- `Def_show`: defines formatters and `string` converters for GeneWeb's datatypes.

-- `Geneweb`: the main library.
+- `GeneWeb`: the main library.
 It contains several kinds of files, from utilitarian modules to HTML generation.

 - `Gwb2gedLib`: defines a function for exporting a base to a GEDCOM file.